voraczech/voraczech.com/content/sakartvelo-apps.md

   - The only taxi app you need in Tbilisi
   - Also recommended for other cities
 - Maxim
-  - Taxi app, it can be handy in Kutaisi for example
+  - Taxi app, very handy in Kutaisi
 - Yandex
-  - If everything else fails (never happened in Georgia)
+  - If everything else fails (never happened in Georgia, happened in Kazachstan and Armenia)

 ## Accomodation